bookqaq/010-record-api/README.md

 ~~open your iidx@asphyxia folder, change below~~

-just use the iidx@asphyxia/, remember to do a backup.
+find a zip named iidx-asphyxia-v1.4.4_a4.zip, remember to do a backup.

 #### Other server

-Really don't know what to do.
+Ask your server's owner.

 ### Config bm2dx.dll